top of page

 How you can help?

-We require the mosquito trap to run for 3 consecutive days during each of these two sampling periods.
+We require the mosquito trap to run for 3 consecutive nights during each sampling period.
+Ideally the trap will be run once a month at the same latitude/longitude.

 We provide all equipment required, including mosquito traps and stamped addressed envelopes.